sixfeetup/scaf/{{cookiecutter.project_slug}}/terraform/ec2-cluster/README.md

 kubectl config use-context {{cookiecutter.project_slug}}-ec2-cluster
 ```

-## Credentials
+## ECR Credentials

-The frontend and backend ECR repo's are defined in hosting-terraform.
+The frontend and backend ECR repo's are defined in ./terraform/management

 In order for skaffold to push images and kubernetes to pull images, we need
 to authenticate against the ECR repository.